GabeStah/dgraph-twitter-clone/tutorial/content/part-3-client/index.md

 title: 'Building a Twitter Clone with Dgraph and React - Part 3: The Client'
 date: 2019-03-24T10:42:34-07:00
 draft: false
-weight: 3
-url: 'building-twitter-clone-with-dgraph-react-part-3-client'
+# url: 'building-twitter-clone-with-dgraph-react-part-3-client'
 ---

 <script type="text/javascript">window.DGRAPH_ENDPOINT="http://127.0.0.1:8080/query?latency=true";</script>
 <script type="text/javascript" src="https://cdnjs.cloudflare.com/ajax/libs/highlight.js/9.15.6/languages/typescript.min.js"></script>

-In **Part 1** of this series, [The Architecture]({{% relref "../part-1" %}}), we examined the design and structure of the [`dgraph-twitter-clone`](https://github.com/GabeStah/dgraph-twitter-clone) app.
-In **Part 2**, [The API]({{% relref "../part-2" %}}), we looked at the API layer and how it allows our Twitter clone to either utilize -- or completely bypass -- the use of an API in favor of direct transactions with its Dgraph data layer.
+In **Part 1** of this series, [The Architecture]({{% ref "/" %}}), we examined the design and structure of the [`dgraph-twitter-clone`](https://github.com/GabeStah/dgraph-twitter-clone) app.
+In **Part 2**, [The API]({{% ref "/part-2-api" %}}), we looked at the API layer and how it allows our Twitter clone to either utilize -- or completely bypass -- the use of an API in favor of direct transactions with its Dgraph data layer.

 In this final part we'll explore the React-based client of our `dgraph-twitter-clone` app.
 We'll see how a basic [React](https://reactjs.org/) app can be used in conjunction with new [React Hooks](https://reactjs.org/docs/hooks-intro.html) feature added to React in early 2019 to create a stateful and elegant single-page application powered by a Dgraph database for fast and efficient data management.
 Let's dive in!

 ## Installing the Client

 It is highly recommended you install the `dgraph-twitter-clone/client` application in a local dev environment so you can test it out and see the code in action as we walk through it throughout this guide.
-If you haven't done so, feel free to check out the [installation]({{< ref "/#installation" >}}) instructions from **Part 1**.
+If you haven't done so, feel free to check out the [installation]({{% ref "/#installation" %}}) instructions from **Part 1**.
 Alternatively, if you already installed the `dgraph-twitter-clone` repo and have Dgraph up and running, you can start the client app by executing the `npm start` or `yarn start` command from the `dgraph-twitter-clone/client` directory.

 ## React Overview